kevinpollet/pika-plugin-pkg-node/README.md

 }
 ```

+For more information about[@pika/pack][1] & help getting started, [check out the main project repo][1].

 ## Options

-This plugin runs the awesome [@zeit/pkg](https://github.com/zeit/pkg) under the hood.
+This plugin runs the awesome [@zeit/pkg][2] under the hood.
 Most of the available configuration options and CLI flags are available.

 ### `name`